CDCgov/tostadas/README.md

   #### **(2) Fill Out Necessary Information**
   Once the appropriate template has been selected, you must fill/answer all fields/questions specified.
 The information provided will be valuable in getting more information about the issue and any necessary context surrounding it.

-  ### **(3) Submit the Issue**
+  #### **(3) Submit the Issue**

   Once all information has been provided, you may now submit it!

-  Please allow for at least 2-3 business days for us to start addressing the issue.
-If this is an urgent request and have not heard from us nor see any progress being made after 2-3 days, feel free to contact Ankush K. Gupta (email listed below) mentioning the following:
+  Please allow for some turnaround time for us to review the issue and potentially start addressing it.
+If this is an urgent request and have not heard from us nor see any progress being made after quite some time (longer than a week), feel free to start a discussion (found here: [Start New Discussion](https://github.com/CDCgov/tostadas/discussions)) mentioning the following:
   * Issue Number
-  * Data Submitted
+  * Date Submitted
+  * General Background on Bug/Feature
   * Reason for Urgency

   And we will get back to you as soon as possible.

-  ## Get in Touch

-  If you have any questions not covered in this overview, please contact either one of the following maintainers:

-  Ankush K. Gupta: ankushkgupta@deloitte.com (Main Contact) Kyle O'Connell: kyoconnell@deloitte.com
-  Cole Tindall: ctindall@deloitte.com
-  Dhwani Batra: bun3@cdc.gov
-  Michael Weigand: yrh8@cdc.gov

   ## Acknowledgements
   Michael Desch | Ethan Hetrick | Nick Johnson | Kristen Knipe | Shatavia Morrison\